 For newbie app testers these challenges could prove overwhelming.
 There are constant operating system updates, new devices with enhanced features, various application frameworks for the web, native, and hybrid apps, and a wide gamut of DevOps tools – all together could prove daunting for newbie app testers.
 There are several decisions that go into preparing a mobile testing strategy, and the possibility of things going awry is huge.
 However, with guidance and tips from experts, newbie app testers could quickly become assets for a mobile testing services company.
-Here are a few strategies that newbies should follow in order to become high sought resources:
+Here are a few strategies that newbies should follow in order to become highly sought resources:

 Real Device Mobile Testing

-Most testers run all tests on emulators, which while good for early stage testing, is a mistake for all tests.
-Not running tests on real devices would lead to app failure in the real world environment.
-Using real mobile devices to test would ensure that testers can assess core capabilities such as carrier issues, connectivity problems, GPS, battery usage, reasons for call and SMS disruptions, functionality of cameras, and many more key elements.
+Most testers run all tests on emulators, which while good for early-stage testing, is a mistake for all tests.
+Not running tests on real devices would lead to app failure in the real-world environment.
+Using real mobile devices to test would ensure that testers can assess core capabilities such as carrier issues, connectivity problems, GPS, battery usage, reasons for call and SMS disruptions, the functionality of cameras, and many more key elements.
 While emulators test whether the app will work on all devices, they are unable to factor in the unique configuration of each device.
-However, given the overwhelming number of devices available today, it would help to identify and test on devices used most by existing customers – covering about 80% devices while testing would produce accurate results.
+However, given the overwhelming number of devices available today, it would help to identify and test on devices used most by existing customers – covering about 80% of devices while testing would produce accurate results.
 Remember that costs are a huge consideration for clients, and hence it would be best to rent (in the cloud) real mobile devices.
 We have been helping clients with their testing needs, while saving money and maintaining project completion timelines.

 Automating Mobile Testing

 This is important since automating mobile testing enables parallel testing across a number of real devices and emulators.
-This in turn makes testing more efficient and faster, and allows product creators to release to the market sooner.
+This in turn makes testing more efficient and faster and allows product creators to release to the market sooner.
 Speed and top quality are what help to beat out the competition!
 In addition, automation allows testers to save configurations prior to running tests, which can be reused when required.
 However, as experts we caution against automating all tests since rarely run tests are better performed manually, saving all the time and cost of setup.
 Further, it is important that the right tools are used – ones that enable testers to write and run tests on both IOS and Android.